Interactions-HSG/blearvis/code/HoloLens/BLEARVIS-Desktop-ObjectDetection/README.md

 # Hololens YOLOv4 Object Detection

-This code is largely Janick's code from here: [https://github.com/Interactions-HSG/21-MT-JanickSpirig-HoloLens-ObjectDetection](https://github.com/Interactions-HSG/21-MT-JanickSpirig-HoloLens-ObjectDetection).
+This code is largely based on: [https://github.com/Interactions-HSG/21-MT-JanickSpirig-HoloLens-ObjectDetection](https://github.com/Interactions-HSG/21-MT-JanickSpirig-HoloLens-ObjectDetection).
-There are some adaptions concerning the Outgoing API.
+There are some adaptions concerning the Outgoing API and the YOLO version was changed to YOLOv7 using ONNX weights.

 ---